spsc83/codility/Lesson11_Sieve_of_Eratosthenes/readme.md

 * #### I found 2 solutions for this question:
 * ### Solution 1:
-1 Find the prime numbers from 1 to N using sieve method.<br>
+1 Find the prime numbers from 1 to N using sieve method (lesson 11).<br>
 2 Find the semiprime number from 1 to N using the prime numbers found in step 1.<br>
-3 Calculate the prefix sum to accelerate the random slice.<br>
+3 Calculate the prefix sum to accelerate the random slice (lesson 5).<br>
 4 Calculate the result with P, Q and prefix sum<br>

  ```python